 Financial Ratios Comparison

-The table below presents the most recent revenue and key financial ratios for Intel Corporation (INTC) and Arm Holdings (ARM).
-This comparison can assist investors in evaluating the financial health and performance of these companies.
+The following table summarizes the most recent revenue and key financial ratios for Intel Corporation (INTC) and Arm Holdings plc (ARM).
+This comparative analysis will assist investors in evaluating the financial health and performance of these companies.

 Interpretation of Financial Ratios